How to use compost in gardens and landscapes

 Follow the steps below to top dress your lawn with compost:

-- Spread compost one-quarter to one-half-inch deep across the lawn area (Figure 15).
+3. Spread compost one-quarter to one-half-inch deep across the lawn area (Figure 14).
 The compost will fill in the holes left by core aeration.
-Spread lime and N-P-K fertilizer at this time.
+Amend the soil with lime and other fertilizers if indicated by a soil test.

 Before you buy bulk compost or soil mix

-Before you purchase a bulk load of compost or soil mix, contact the vendor.
+Before you purchase a bulk load of compost or soil mix, ask the vendor:

 Avoid problems with compost